XianliangJ/cs244-pa3/README.md

 var or alma (indicate whether the trace used was the synthetic variable trace or the Alma Street trace), and throughput or delay (what kind of plot).

+Don't forget to stop your instance after obtaining the result graphs!
+Also, if you want to close the SSH connection to your instance while the experiments are running, look into "screen".

 Note: If you would like to re-run the experiments, you should first run the cleanup script to delete any logs/outputs from the previous run.
 From within **PA3**: